List of frigates of India: Ships currently in commission

+Nilgiri class

+The Nilgiri-class frigates, formally classified as the Project-17 Alpha frigates (P-17A), are a series of stealth guided-missile frigates currently being built by Mazagon Dock Shipbuilders (MDL) and Garden Reach Shipbuilders & Engineers (GRSE) for the Indian Navy (IN).
+Designed by the Warship Design Bureau, the class is intended to serve as a complement to the currently-serving Shivalik-class frigates (P-17) with improved design portfolios, such as low radar cross-section (RCS) and reduced infrared signature.With a total of seven vessels, the construction of the frigates are currently divided between MDL and GRSE.
+As of 2024, all seven frigates have been launched and are intended to enter service with the IN between 2024 and 2027.
+The frigates will form a part of the Eastern Fleet as well as the future Carrier Battle Group (CBG) of INS Vikrant.

 Shivalik class

 The Shivalik class, or Project 17 class, is a class of multi-role frigates in service with the Indian Navy.
 They are the first stealth warships built in India.
 A total of three ships were built between 2000 and 2010, and all three were in commission by 2012.
 The Shivalik class, along with the seven Project 17A frigates being developed from them as of February 2017, are projected to be the principal frigates of the Indian Navy in the first half of the 21st century.
 All ships of the class were built by Mazagon Dock Limited.
 The class and the ships are named after hill ranges in India.
 Originally conceived as a successor to the Talwar-class frigates, the Shivalik-class frigates feature improved stealth features and land-attack capabilities.

 Talwar class

 The Talwar class, also known as Project 1135.6, is a class of guided-missile frigates designed and built by Russia for the Indian Navy, as modified Krivak III-class frigates (the class that is also the basis of the Russian Admiral Grigorovich-class frigate), with a number of systems of Indian design and manufacture, including anti-submarine sensors (sonar) and communications equipment.
 Each ship of this class has a displacement of 4,000 tons and speed of 30 kn and is capable of accomplishing a wide variety of missions, primarily finding and eliminating enemy submarines and large surface ships.
 Due to the use of stealth technologies and a special hull design, the frigate operates with reduced radar cross section (RCS), as well as reduced electromagnetic, acoustic, and infrared signatures.